ozawa0531/ozawa0531/README.md

 I have not been coding for a long time and am in rehabilitation.
 The current environment is wonderful, but also complicated, considering the days when magnetic tapes were damaged and files were unreadable, or when I stepped on a code and it crashed.

-Thank you in advance for your help.git config
+Thank you in advance for your help.